Andrew-J-Williams/flooring_gem/README.md

 # FlooringGem

 This Flooring Gem application provides the user with information regarding 12 different flooring stores nationwide.
-The user is given two options after the program displays each location: (1) A inventory report for the selected location that includes product name, quantity, and price along with (2) contact information for the selected location that includes an address and a phone number.
+The user is given two options after the program displays each location: (1) An inventory report for the selected location that includes product name, quantity, and price along with (2) contact information for the selected location that includes an address and a phone number.

 ## Installation